From Click to Delivery: The Art of eCommerce Fulfillment

 B2C Fulfillment

 B2C (Business-to-Consumer) fulfillment focuses on fulfilling orders placed by individual consumers.
-It involves managing a high volume of smaller orders, often with shorter delivery windows and higher customer service expectations.
+It involves managing a high volume of smaller orders, often with short delivery windows and high customer expectations.

 B2C fulfillment processes typically prioritize speed and accuracy, with services such as same-day or next-day delivery, order tracking, and easy returns processing.
 B2C fulfillment providers often utilize advanced technology and logistics solutions to optimize the customer experience and streamline operations.